 Of course, it could be because I am tall here.
 At 5 foot 4 inches, I was able to see where I was headed even when surrounded by locals.
 Fortunately, everyone was accepting on this day.
 Gringos or no, we felt welcomed and though we stuck out like sore thumbs, no one seemed to mind.

-If you would like to read up on the our best tips for staying safe while touring Quito, check out this article:
+If you would like to read up on our best tips for staying safe, check out this article:

 More To Do During Holy Week